Colleak/Backend-Colleak/README.md

 ## how to start the program
 To run the Visual studio app, open the correct project and press f5.

-dont forget to add the ConnectionString to your user secret.
+Dont forget to add the ConnectionString to your user secret.
 ## End-points
 Our Services:
 - GET/api/Employees